parisyxc/parisyxc/README.md

 Most marketing work is heavy by accident — weeks of research, coordination and production wrapped around a handful of real decisions.
 I package that weight into tools: you give a short brief, the tool runs the whole pipeline, you get the deliverable.
 No workshops, no discovery phase.

 Everything here is open.
-Load any of these into Claude and run it yourself.
+Load any of these into Claude, GPT, KIMI and run it yourself.

 ## Tools